sr39/gizmo-debug/scripts/gizmo_documentation.md

 ***

 <a name="hydro"></a>
-# 4. Hydro Solvers
+# 4. Fluid (Hydro) Solvers

-GIZMO is unique in that it allows the user (at compile time) to choose the method with which they would like to solve the hydrodynamic equations.
+GIZMO is unique in that it allows the user (at compile time) to choose the method with which they would like to solve the fluid (hydrodynamic, MHD, RHD) equations.
 This flexibility goes far deeper than in most codes.
-We're not talking about the difference between e.g. different Riemann solvers or different ways of writing the SPH equation of motion, we're talking about totally different hydro methods (e.g. SPH vs. not-SPH).
+We're not talking about the difference between e.g. different Riemann solvers or different ways of writing the SPH equation of motion, we're talking about different methods for how the simulation volume is decomposed (e.g. the "grid" underlying everything).

 Here are the current solvers, with some descriptions: